gregmajor/gregmajor.github.io/_posts/2015-03-13-developer-and-power-users-tool-list-for-mac.markdown

 - [Patterns](http://krillapps.com/patterns/) - Got a problem?
 Use regular expressions!
 Now you've got two problems!
 Okay, so when you do need to assemble or debug complex regex, Patterns is a great option.
 - [Changes](http://martiancraft.com/products/changes.html) - Finding a great diff tool for OS X is surprisingly challenging (and potentially expensive).
 I haven't used it much, but Changes holds promise.
 - [WebStorm](https://www.jetbrains.com/webstorm/) - JetBrains puts out some really nice, language-specific IDE's and WebStorm is no exception.
 For straight-up JavaScript work, WebStorm is a winner.
+- [ColorSnapper](http://www.colorsnapper.com/) - If you do any web or graphics work, a color picker is invaluable.
+ColorSnapper is an efficient and free option that I really like.
+- [Dash](http://kapeli.com/dash) - RTFM is the name of the game with this great app.
+With TONS of supported documentation libraries (docsets), you can find help with nearly anything REALLY fast.
+When you tune it up with Alfred integration, you've got a near-instant, screaming fast way to get help on almost anything.

 ### Dotfiles!